Lillian1070/showcase_sql_2/README.md

 | 2            | Sam   | 60000  | 2             |

-### Step 3: Main Query
+### Step 3: Retrieve the Final Table

-Finally, I can merge the department names into the temp table `T` by using the department ID, so the final table can include the department names, employee names, and salaries as required.
-Additionally, filtering the table having the ranking number less than or equal to 3 to include only the top 3 salaries in each department.
+Finally, I can merge the department names into the temp ranking table `T` using the department ID to include the department names, employee names, and salaries as required.
+Additionally, I filter the results to include only salaries with a ranking number of 3 or lower in each department.

 ```sql
 SELECT